ros-agriculture/lawn_tractor/README.md

 ## Join us.
 This is an open project and you are invited to work in it with the team.
-Present yourself on one of the following platforms: [the SLACK group](http://rosagriculture.slack.com/), [the facebook page](https://facebook.com/ROSAgriculture), [twitt us](https://twitter.com/ROSAgriculture) or [a Whatsapp](https://wa.me/+12142933679) to the coordinator.
+Present yourself on one of the following platforms: [the Discourse group](https://discourse.ros.org/c/ros-agriculture/63).

 ## Licensing.
 lawn_tractor is released under the MIT license.